Mauricio Dubon Player Props: Astros vs. Athletics

-Mauricio Dubon -- with a slugging percentage of .174 in his past 10 games (including zero home runs) -- will be in action for the Houston Astros against the Oakland Athletics, with Paul Blackburn on the mound, on July 22 at 9:07 PM ET.
+On Sunday, Mauricio Dubon (.182 on-base percentage in past 10 games, 113 points below season-long percentage) and the Houston Astros face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 4:07 PM ET.

-In his previous game he had a hitless showing (0-for-5) against the Athletics.
+He had a hitless performance in his most recent game (0-for-1) against the Athletics.

 Mauricio Dubon Game Info & Props vs. the Athletics